rustd/AspnetIdentitySample/README.md

 AspnetIdentitySample
 ====================
+<h3>What's in this sample</h3>
+This is a sample which shows most of the common features of ASP.NET Identity.
+For more information on it, please visit http://asp.net/identity

 <h3>Running this sample</h3>
 <ul>
-<li>This sample uses the Nightly builds of ASP.NET Identity.
-Please refer to this article http://blogs.msdn.com/b/webdev/archive/2013/10/09/asp-net-identity-nuget-packages-for-the-nightly-builds-are-available-on-myget.aspx
+<li>This sample uses the latest pre-release builds of ASP.NET Identity.
+You should be able to sync and run this sample.
-for configuring the Nightly feed and installing Nightly packages of ASP.NET Identity
 </li>
 </ul>